cafernandezlo/es_github_cafernandezlo/_pages/about.md

 social: true
 ---

-Assistant Professor and vice-dean of computing resources of the Faculty of Computer Science at the University of A Coruña (UDC).
+Associate Professor (Profesor Titular de Universidad) and vice-dean of computing resources of the Faculty of Computer Science at the
+University of A Coruña (UDC).
+Affiliated Researcher at the Centre for Information and Communications Technology Research (CITIC) and the Institute of Biomedical Research of A Coruña (INIBIC).

 I obtained my PhD in computer science in 2014 from UDC and in 2020 a MSc in Bioinformatics from the Open University of Catalonia and the University of Barcelona.
 During my PhD, I was also a visiting student at the University of Parma (supervisor: Dr. Stefano Cagnoni) and University of Bristol (supervisor: Dr. Colin Campbell).